 More Sightseeing – Top Attractions, World Heritage Sites, Short City Break

-See our favourite attractions; sights and landmarks that visitors to the city must see.
+Our favourite sights and landmarks that visitors to the city must see.

 Includes the Buda Castle with Matthias Church, Chain Bridge and Danube promenade, Budapest’s Basilica, the Central Synagogue in Dohány Street, Andrássy Avenue and its sights, Váci utca, the New Main Street of Budapest, Gellért Hill and some more sights in Buda.